cketti/jmap-library/README.md

 ### jmap-annotation

-Each JMAP request and response is a POJO annotated with `@JmapMethod`.
+Each JMAP method call and response is a POJO annotated with `@JmapMethod`.
 An annotation processor collects a lists of all available JMAP Methods.
 This modules holds these annotations and annotation processors.

 ### jmap-common